bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ---

+## BES Computer with Extensions

+All work and no play makes Jack a dull boy.

+Click [here](/relevance/reference/bes-computer-with-extensions.html) to access the page describing these inspectors.

+---

+## BES Computer with Extensions Set

+All work and no play makes Jack a dull boy.

+Click [here](/relevance/reference/bes-computer-with-extensions-set.html) to access the page describing these inspectors.

+---

 ## BES Computer Group

 These Inspectors return an iterated list of computer groups, as defined in the BES Console.